xJash/BetterSMT/README.md

 -Config to change customers per perk
 -Config to show fps counter (off by default)
 -Config to show ping (off by default)
--Config to change how much extra cash perk employee's get -Config to adjust amount of trash spawns
+-Config to delete buildings while store is open -Config to delete buildings that have product on them -Config to change how much extra cash perk employee's get -Config to adjust amount of trash spawns
 -Toggle for all NPC's to be thieves